Skip to main content

 The Butchart Gardens

-Lose yourself among blooming pathways and tranquil corners at The Butchart Gardens, a National Historic Site just outside Victoria.
+Lose yourself among blooming pathways and tranquil corners at The Butchart Gardens, a National Historic Site just outside Victoria in Brentwood Bay.
 Transformed over a century ago from a rugged quarry by Jennie Butchart, this world-renowned oasis bursts with ever-changing colour and fragrance.
 Marvel at the stunning Sunken Garden (this is your moment Insta-gang), where vibrant floral displays fill the former quarry, or find serenity in the Japanese Garden’s peaceful maples and water features.
 Complete your visit with their celebrated afternoon tea in the elegant Dining Room, an experience as memorable as the gardens themselves.

 Beacon Hill Park

 Beacon Hill Park is where downtown Victoria meets open meadows, peacocks, and quiet gardens.
 His 183-acre park offers woodland and shoreline trails, ponds, sports fields, and sprawling greenspaces and more, it’s a spot locals love as much as visitors.
 Some of the park’s icons include the famed Moss Lady, a pebble bridge, the Cameron Bandshell, Mile 0 of the Trans-Canada Highway, and the world’s fourth tallest totem pole.
 Pause, picnic, or play in one of Victoria, BC’s greenest getaways.
+In the heart of downtown, it's just a 10-minute walk from the Victoria Visitor Centre to Beacon Hill Park.

 A couple walks hand-in-hand through Abkhazi Garden in Victoria, BC